Here we have it – a zero waste shopping guide for the Greater Wellington Region (including Wellington City, Hutt Valley, Kāpiti Coast, and Wairarapa).

 Skills and Resourcefulness in Communities

 - Community gardens/urban planting – community gardens are an excellent way for residents to get kai without packaging, and to learn skills of growing food and setting up composts – both very useful skills for low-waste living.
-There are some great community gardens around the Greater Wellington Region, including 16 throughout Wellington City, 9 on the Kāpiti Coast, 9 in Lower Hutt, and various others throughout the region!
+There are some great community gardens around the Greater Wellington Region, including 16 throughout Wellington City, 9 on the Kāpiti Coast, 9 in Lower Hutt, and about 5 in Upper Hutt!
 Another gem is the Petone Food Gardens Network which is guerilla gardening and planting edible food all around Petone – yay!
 Community gardens are always looking for volunteers to help out and come along to working bees, so if you are interested in picking up gardening skills, or if you are already a keen gardener and would like to have the opportunity to share your skill with others, consider getting involved with your local community garden.

 - Menzshed – there are Menzsheds throughout Christchurch City.
 Menzshed provides a great opportunity for men of all ages to share tools and a workspace (reducing the wasteful overduplication of these resources) and to pass on skills of woodworking and other trades.
 Menzsheds frequently offer communities the service of repairing broken items like furniture (at a small cost), work with upcycled material that might otherwise go to waste, and also create bespoke items for community and charitable purposes.
 Definitely look up your local!